AndrewLim1990/AndrewLim1990.github.io/_posts/2020-06-28-d&D-reinforcement-learning.md

 ![](/assets/images/PPO_high_alpha.png)

-In the case depicted above, the agent seems to have gotten into a parameter space in which it could not recover from
+Similar to the dueling double DQN, the PPO agent seems to have gotten into a parameter space in which it could not recover from if α was too large.

 I found that the PPO agent was not as sensitive to hyper parameter tuning and worked better out of the box.
-I think one of the largest contributing factors is the fact that the agent did not use an epsilon greedy like exploration strategy.
-Intead, PPO selects actions in a more stochastic nature compared to the epsilon greedy approach once its reached low exploration states.
-As a result, agent was less likely to get "stuck" in a bad area.
+Perhaps the largest contributing factors is the fact that the agent did not use an epsilon greedy like exploration strategy.
+Instead, PPO agents selects actions stochastically by nature.
+As a result, agent was less likely to get "stuck" in a bad area because it would naturally revert back to a higher exploration mode.

 Although I was not able achieve as good results as the dueling double DQN, I don't think it that this is indicative of the potential of PPO.
 I spent a lot more time adjusting hyper parameters and adding bells and whistles for DQNs.
-I believe of the PPO was made deeper and the learning rate was properly tuned, it would be able to match the performance of the DQN.
+I believe if the PPO network was made deeper and the learning rate was properly tuned, it would be able to match the performance of the DQN.

 ## Conclusion

-Here are some top things I took away from this project:
+Here are the top lessons I took away from this project:
 1. Be patient.
 Reinforcement learning takes a long time.
-2. Optimizing for a good learning rate is important.
-Learning rate is almost always the most imporant hyper parameter.
+2. Learning rate is almost always the most imporant hyper parameter.
-3. Implement algorithms in small and simple scenarios.
-This helps immensely with tracking down bugs and speeding up the speed at which you can iterate.
+3. Implement algorithms in small and simple scenarios first.
+This helps immensely with debugging and speeding iteration cycles.
 4. It's a good idea to make your solution fast and scalable.
-This is an area I neglected and the main source of frustration for me.
-Operating on a slow iteration cycle was painful with instances where I would be waiting days for the agent to learn a reasonable strategy only to find out there was a bug somewhere or that I wanted to adjust a hyperparameter.
+This is an area I neglected and a large source of frustration for me.
+Operating on a slow iteration cycle was painful with instances in which I waited for days for the agent to learn a reasonable strategy only to find out there was a bug or that I wanted to adjust a hyperparameter.
 If I had made my solution more scalable, I could have cut down on the time waiting around.
 5. Don't let perfection get in the way of progress.
-Is my code a piece of crap?
+Is my code a piece of low quality?
 Yes.
 Did I learn a lot by doing this?
 Yes x 100.
 While building, I found it hard to resist the temptation to backtrack in order tooptimize/refactor large portions of code.
 Rather than get bogged down by this, I opted to push onward just to get a functional solution.
 In hindsight, I am very glad I opted to do this because there were many other more important and interesting (relevant to RL) problems that arose.

+In future work, I want to analyze the behavior or resulting agents more closely in order to see what an optimal strategy would look like.
+At a quick glance, the agent seemed to have learned to:
+ * `ShootArrow` if it had not already taken an attack action
+ * `Move` if it had remaining movement
+ * `EndTurn` if no movement and attacks remained

+ However, I'm not sure how the agent would move.
+Did it learn to move away from the location of `Strahd` in order to avoid damage?
+This requires more investigation.